konnakelly/blinkworks/README.md

 # BlinkWorks - Creative Brief Platform

 A comprehensive platform for managing creative briefs, tracking progress, and delivering exceptional creative work to clients.
-Built with Next.js, TypeScript, Prisma, and NextAuth.js.
+Built with Next.js, TypeScript, and Firebase.

 ## Features